InnerView-Ultrasound/aio-setup/README.md

 apt install --no-install-recommends qemu-system libvirt-clients libvirt-daemon-system virtinst
 ```

-This guide assumes that you have two domains where you would like to host two individual AIO instances.
+**Let's begin!** This guide assumes that you have two domains where you would like to host two individual AIO instances.
 Let's call these domains `example1.com` and `example2.com`.
 Therefore, we'll create two VMs named `example1-com` and `example2-com`.
-(These are the VM names we'll use for step 1!)
+(These are the VM names we'll use below in step 1)

 **Once you're ready, follow steps 1-3 below to set up your VMs.**